CGATOxford/cgat/doc/cgat.rst

 within frameworks such as `galaxy`_.

 Please note that the tools are part of a larger code base also including genomics and NGS pipelines.
-More information about these is here (:ref:`here <contents>`).
+More information about those is :ref:`here <contents>`.

-Detailed instructions on installation, usage and tools are below, followed by a quickstart guide.
+Detailed instructions on installation, on usage and a tool reference are below, followed by a :ref:`quickstart` guide.

 .. toctree::
    :maxdepth: 2